-Edited by Lor777, Anonymous, Eng, Ian Gabriel T. Tolledo and 2 others
+Edited by Lor777, Eng, Ian Gabriel T. Tolledo, Alma and 2 others

-What did you think when you first heard the word hemophilia??
+What did you think when you first heard the word, "Hemophilia"?
 It may have been a completely unfamiliar term before your child was born.
-You may have heard of prenatal tests for Down syndrome or spina bifida, but not hemophilia, unless it was known to run in your family.
-Yet in one third of diagnosed hemophilia cases, there is no family history of the condition.
+You may have heard of prenatal tests for Down Syndrome or Spina Bifida, but not Hemophilia, unless you already know it runs in your family.
+Although we know it's hereditary, for one third of diagnosed Hemophilia cases, there is no family history of the condition.

-Hemophilia is a genetic disorder that prevents blood from forming an effective blood clot.
+Hemophilia is a genetic disorder that prevents blood from clotting.
 Internal injuries and large lacerations cannot heal properly without effective blood clotting.
-Although hemophilia not follow a racial or geographic pattern, it is found almost exclusively in males, occurring in approximately 1 of every 10,000 males births.
-It has been estimated that about 20,000 people in the United States have been diagnosed with hemophilia, accounting for only .006% of the US population--that's much less than even 1%.
+Although Hemophilia does not follow a racial or geographic pattern, it is found almost exclusively in males, occurring in approximately 1 of every 10,000 males births.
+It has been estimated that about 20,000 people in the United States have been diagnosed with Hemophilia, accounting for only .006% of the US population--that's much less than even 1%.
 Let's put this in perspective: Down syndrome occurs in 1 of every 1,000 births, spina bifida in about 2 of every 1,000 births.
-Compared to 6,000 US children born with spina bifida each year, only 150 to 300 children are born with hemophilia.
-Hemophilia is very rare.
+Compared to 6,000 US children born with spina bifida each year, only 150 to 300 children are born with Hemophilia, making it rare.

-Perhaps because hemophilia is so rare, it prompted many myths that are still believed, even by some medical personnel!
-Myths are simply stories, or nonscientific explanations, created by people in an attempt to make something understandable.
+Perhaps because Hemophilia is so rare, it has prompted many myths that are still believed, even by some medical personnel!
+Myths are simply stories, or non-scientific explanations, created by people in an attempt to make something understandable.
 Myths almost always develop when people lack scientific information.
-When you learn what hemophilia is really like, your worries will probably vanish along with the myths.
+When you learn what Hemophilia is really like, your worries will probably vanish along with the myths.

 Myths and Facts about Hemophilia